nmichlo/disent/README.md

 from disent.dataset.groundtruth import GroundTruthDataset from disent.frameworks.vae import BetaVae from disent.metrics import metric_dci, metric_mig
-from disent.model.ae import EncoderConv64, DecoderConv64, AutoEncoder
+from disent.nn.model.ae import AutoEncoder, EncoderConv64, DecoderConv64
-from disent.schedule import CyclicSchedule from disent.transform import ToStandardisedTensor
+from disent.nn.transform import ToStandardisedTensor from disent.schedule import CyclicSchedule

 # We use this internally to test this script.
 # You can remove all references to this in your own code.